aws/aws-cdk/packages/aws-cdk/README.md

 ⚠️ Parameters will be applied to all stacks if a stack name is not specified or `*` is provided.
 Parameters provided to Stacks that do not make use of the parameter will not successfully deploy.

 ⚠️ Parameters do not propagate to NestedStacks.
-These must be sent with the constructor
+These must be sent with the constructor.
+See Nested Stack [documentation](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-cloudformation.NestedStack.html)

-Example

 #### `cdk destroy`